 - Capacity building of local veterinary service providers;

-- Provide veterinary services;
+- Provided veterinary services;

-- Strengthen feedlot enterprises;
+- Strengthened feedlot enterprises;

-Livestock Component:The Livestock Component was the largest of the PEG Project.
-We played an advisory role to local non-profit organizations and enterprises who were recipients of capacity building grants and matching grants.
-These grants were utilized for the creation and implementation of demonstration farms, technical training in improved livestock care, dairy and fodder production techniques, livestock fattening programs and capacity building of local stakeholders.
+- Livestock Component:The Livestock Component was the largest of the PEG Project, where CNFA advised local non-profit organizations and enterprises that were recipients of capacity building grants and matching grants.
+These grants were utilized for the creation and implementation of demonstration farms, technical training in improved livestock care, dairy and fodder production techniques, livestock fattening programs, and capacity building of local stakeholders.

-Matching Grants to Local Enterprises:The CNFA Livestock Component collaborated with four small and medium livestock enterprises under a matching grant component.
-The goal of the matching grant component was to develop and expand various sub-sectors of the Somali livestock industry through developing and empowering local organizations.
+- Matching Grants to Local Enterprises:The CNFA Livestock Component collaborated with four small and medium livestock enterprises under a matching grant component.
+The goal of the matching grant component was to expand various sub-sectors of the Somali livestock industry through local organizations.
 PEG matching grant recipients and illustrative activities underwent the following:

 - Al Husseini Farm and An’Aam Farm are Somali feed lot enterprises that received PEG grants and technical training in improved fodder production techniques.
 An’Aam Farm was created by an association of multiple investors, who collectively contributed more than $1 million in funds to create the farm.
-Al Husseini Farm operated on a much smaller scale, but both were fully functional feed lots providing animal fattening services to local farmers.
+Al Husseini Farm operated on a much smaller scale, but both were fully functional feedlots providing animal fattening services to local farmers;

-Capacity Building of Somali NGOs:Under CNFA leadership, four local non-profit organizations were contracted to implement training programs and develop community-based demonstration farms where training in fodder production (i.e. variety selection, harvesting techniques, hay baling and storage, mineral supplementation) and animal health (i.e. disease control, drug quality and use) is available.
+- Capacity Building of Somali NGOs:Under CNFA leadership, four local non-profit organizations were contracted to implement training programs and develop community-based demonstration farms where training in fodder production (i.e., variety selection, harvesting techniques, hay baling and storage, and mineral supplementation) and animal health (i.e., disease control, drug quality, and use) would be available.

-- Kaaba Microfinance Institution (K-MKFI) is the only MFI in Somaliland.
-Through PEG program funds, K-MKFI was able to open a new office in the town of Gabiley, serving micro-enterprises and the informal markets in Western Somaliland.
+Expanding Regional Access to Micro-finance and Start-up Capital: Kaaba Microfinance Institution (K-MKFI), the only MFI in Somaliland, was able to open a new office in the town of Gabiley through PEG program funds, serving micro-enterprises and the informal markets in Western Somaliland.
 K-MKFI uses an Islamic-compliant lending methodology, which enables a previously untapped market in rural areas to access finance.
-The majority of K-MKFI’s micro-finance clients were small scale livestock producers and traders.
+The majority of K-MKFI’s micro-finance clients were small-scale livestock producers and traders: